frafall/service.snapcast/README.md

 Compiling
 ---------
-This is compiled as a addon package in Libreelec 8.2, is overlay the addon onto the Libreelec.tv directory and run a ./scripts/create_addon snapcast
+This is compiled as a addon package in Libreelec 8.2, just unpack the addon onto the Libreelec.tv directory and run a ./scripts/create_addon snapcast

 Thanks to Anton Voyl (awiouy) for the wrapping of Librespot which I've used to learn about service addons.